 - Good option if you don’t have many devices trying to access the network

-- A central location with access to an AC outlet might be difficult to find.
-Moving the router may solve some dead spots, but in a large space it might not reach all areas.
+- A central location with access to an AC outlet might be challenging to find.
+Moving the router may solve some dead spots, but it might not reach all areas in a large space.

 2. Configure Your Router

-First, make sure your router’s wireless output power is set to 100%.
+First, make sure your router’s wireless output power is 100%.
 Many routers come set at 75% or adjust automatically.
-This can be done by accessing your system’s settings online—each router is different so check the manual to find out how to access it.
+This can be done by accessing your system’s settings online—each router is different, so check the manual to find out how to access it.

 Next, make sure you are using only one 802.11 protocol, and make sure all your connected devices are set to use the same one (here’s how to check on Mac or PC).
-Mixed mode operation can really slow down the router’s performance.
+The mixed-mode operation can slow down the router’s performance.